Medicare and Pre-existing Conditions

 If you are over 65, then yes.
 The federal Medicare program provides health care insurance to people 65 and older regardless of health status.
 Therefore, pre-existing medical conditions do not impact eligibility or pricing.
 In addition, by signing up for Original Medicare, when you become eligible, you avoid a late enrollment penalty.

 Does Medicare cover people younger than 65 with pre-existing conditions?

 People younger than 65 with a qualifying disability are automatically enrolled in Medicare after receiving 24 months of disability benefits from the Social Security Administration (SSA) or the Railroad Retirement Board (RRB).
 In the case of amyotrophic lateral sclerosis (Lou Gehrig’s disease), automatic enrollment is effective the month you begin receiving Social Security disability benefits.
 You must initiate enrollment if you have end-stage renal disease (ESRD).

 You can apply for a Medicare Supplement plan (Medigap) during a six-month window that begins six months from the first month you turn 65 or older.
 This time frame is known as the Medigap Open Enrollment Period, and applying within this window guarantees that your pre-existing conditions will be covered from the policy’s start date.

 - Purchase any Medigap policy available in your area

 - Pay the same premium for the same Medigap policy as people who do not have pre-existing health conditions

-A Special Needs Plan (SNP) is a type of MA plan that provides medical insurance to people with chronic conditions who reside in nursing homes or receive both Medicare and Medicaid services.
+A Special Needs Plan (SNP) is a type of Medicare Advantage plan that provides medical insurance to people with chronic conditions who reside in nursing homes or receive both Medicare and Medicaid Services.
 SNPs tailor benefits, provider options, and formularies to align with these groups.